 Industries are wood and paper products, machinery, transportation equipment, textiles and food processing.

 In the service sector banking and insurance are of great importance to the economy and tourism is a major earner of foreign currency.
-New Zealand has been ranked 18th out of 138 in a global technology report, one place behind Australia and a place above Japan.
-(2011)
+In 2011 New Zealand was ranked 18th out of 138 in a global technology report, one place behind Australia and a place above Japan.

-The 2011 earthquakes that struck Christchurch and Wellington are estimated to have cost the Government NZ$8.5 billion; economic recovery could take three to six months.
+The 2011 earthquakes that struck Christchurch and Wellington cost the Government around NZ$8.5 billion; economic recovery was estimated to take three to six months.

 Traditionally sculpture is important in Maori society and carvers (only male) highly respected.
 Items of everyday use were carved with intricate designs.
 Body art (tattoo) is also a Maori artform.

 Modern sculpture by Neil Dawson can be seen in the Civic Square Wellington.
 Other New Zealand artists, such as the surrealist Bill Hammond, exhibit in New Zealand's art galleries.
 Contemporary art is well represented.

 Maori stories and poems have been passed down the centuries using the oral tradition.
 In the late twentieth century the Maori writer Keri Hulme won Great Britain's Booker Prize (1985) for her novel about Maori life, The Bone People.
 Another of New Zealand's well known authors was Katharine Mansfield who wrote in the early twentieth century.

 Split Enz, a famous New Zealand band, included the Finn brothers among its members.
 The band evolved into Crowded House, New Zealand's most successful band in the USA (Don't Dream It's Over).